-8. Accessory Dwelling Units
+8. Accessory Dwelling Units and SB 9 Units

-Accessory dwelling units (ADUs) and junior accessory dwelling units (JADUs) help meet the City's housing needs for all income levels and also provide a housing resource for seniors and low- and moderate-income households throughout the entire community, not just in any single geographic area.
+Accessory dwelling units (ADUs), and junior accessory dwelling units (JADUs), and SB 9 units help meet the City's housing needs for all income levels and also provide a housing resource for seniors and low- and moderate-income households throughout the entire community, not just in any single geographic area.